 UCC 490 - Independent Study 1-6 Exploration of a problem, or problems, in depth.
-Individual independent study
+Individual independent study upon a plan submitted by the student.
+Admission by consent of supervising discipline and the academic division.

 UCC 501 - College Elective 1-9